6 best things to see and do in Buon Me Thuot

 The four waterfalls

 The Buon Me Thuot area is home to four magnificent waterfalls: Dray Nur, Gia Long, Trinh Nu and Dray Sap.
-The latter, with a length of 250 meters and a height of 30 meters, is undoubtedly the most impressive in the region.
+The latter, with a length of 250 metres and a height of 30 metres, is undoubtedly the most impressive in the region.
 Beneath its curtain of water that falls heavily into deafening rumblings, is a very large cave that houses stalactites and stalagmites forming a grand geological universe.

 Don Village (Buon Don)

 This village is known to house for centuries a community of ancient hunters and elephant breeders.
 There is also the statue of "king hunter elephant" Khusanup.
 A famous figure that, born in 1827, lived for 110 years and built a legendary reputation that nearly 500 elephants would have knelt before him.
 It’s possible to go on an elephant ride in an enchanting setting.